ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 ## 6.0 Method

 ### 6.1 Overall Method
-The method checks the principal question for a given respondent whether the ratio of the target variable by the predictive variable is within a fixed set of upper and lower thresholds.
-If the predictive variable is not available, then an auxiliary variable is used.
-If the ratio lies within these thresholds, then a thousand pounds correction is automatically applied to the target variable.
+A principal variable must be specified as a priority indictor for whether a thousand pounds error has occurred.
+The method checks the principal variable for a given contributor to determine whether the ratio of the principal variable by the predictive variable is within a fixed set of upper and lower thresholds.
+If the predictive variable is not available for a given contributor, then an auxiliary variable is used.
+If the ratio lies within these thresholds, then a thousand pounds correction is automatically applied to the principal variable and the rest of the target variables, if any, are automatically corrected.

 ### 6.2 Error Detection
-The error detection calculation is applied to each respondent and calculates the ratio of the target variable and predictive variable at the contributor level.
-The target variable is the current period respondent data value, and the predictive variable is the corresponding previous period data value if the contributor was previously sampled.
+The error detection calculation is applied to each contributor and calculates the ratio of the principal variable and predictive variable at the contributor level.
+The principal variable is the current period data value, and the predictive variable is the corresponding previous period data value, if the contributor was previously sampled.
 Previous period data can be a clean response, imputed or constructed data value.
 If there is no predictive value available (i.e., the contributor was not sampled in the previous period), then an auxiliary variable should be used; IDBR selection turnover.
 Note that the auxiliary variable should be recorded in the same denomination as the target variable.

 If the ratio is within the predefined upper and lower thresholds, then a thousand pounds error is detected.

 If the previous period’s value is zero, then the method does not continue.
 A thousand pounds error is neither detected nor corrected.

 ### 6.3 Error Correction
-A detected thousand pounds error will be automatically corrected by dividing the target variable (i.e., suspicious returned value) by 1000 then rounding to the nearest whole number.
+A detected thousand pounds error will be automatically corrected by dividing the principal variable (i.e., suspicious returned value) by 1000 then rounding to the nearest whole number.

-The user has the option to allow the method to automatically correct all other monetary values as described above, if the target variable has a detected and corrected thousand pounds error.
-Else, all remaining values for the target record will remain unchanged.
+All other monetary questions, the target variables excluding the principal variable, on the form will be automatically corrected as described without checking the returned or corresponding previous values.

 ### 6.4 Method Error Handling
 In the case of the method experiencing processing issues, the method shall not result in any output records.
 Instead, a suitable error description shall be emitted.